 If you think you were a victim of medical negligence in the emergency room, it's essential to:

-- See a doctor you trust for a diagnosis or second opinion.
+- See a doctor you trust for an initial diagnosis or a second opinion.

 - Adhere to the doctor's treatment plan and attend follow-up appointments.